|Date of Birth||January 19, 1890|

 Sadly, Joseph contracted pulmonary tuberculosis and he passed away at home on 22 November 1926, at age 36.
 His mother was still living on Church Hill Street in Winshill when she died in January 1935, at age 74.

 By Becky Johnson

-Photo of Joseph kindly provided by his great-grandnephew Gareth Rawlings.
+Photo of Joseph and family information kindly provided by his great-grandnephew Gareth Rawlings.